mithun-cb/prometheus/README.md

 # prometheus
 Custom RPM builds for prometheus monitoring server.
-Built using Official source files from "prometheus github developers"
+Built using Official source files from "prometheus community"

 As the developers doesn't build .rpm files you can find the .rpm files here.